Marti Friedlander: Career

 She married Gerrard Friedlander, a New Zealander of German Jewish origin, in 1957 and emigrated to New Zealand with him in 1958.
 She became a naturalised New Zealander in 1977.

 Friedlander's first impressions of New Zealand were of a strange country with different land, people and social customs from her previous experience.
 She felt constrained by what she saw as New Zealand's conservatism compared to the lifestyle she had enjoyed in London, and she began taking photographs to document and understand the country and people around her.
 She was particularly interested in people and social movements, especially protests and activism – one of the first photographs she took in New Zealand was in Auckland in 1960, of people protesting the New Zealand rugby team's tour of South Africa.
 The photograph was later purchased by the BBC and used in a television series on rugby.

 Initially, the couple lived in Te Atatū South, and Friedlander worked as a dental assistant in her husband's dental practice.
 She joined the Titirangi Camera Club, and was encouraged by photographers Olaf Petersen, Steve Rumsey and Des Dubbelt, editor of the magazine Playdate, to pursue photography as a career, which she began to do in 1964.
 In 1969, she photographed Prime Minister Norman Kirk.
 In 1972 her work became well known through her collaboration with social historian Michael King, photographing Maori women and their traditional moko tattoos.
 Friedlander considered this project the highlight of her career, and in 2010 she donated the series of 47 portraits to the national museum, Museum of New Zealand Te Papa Tongarewa.
+In 1979, Friedlander's photograph entitled United Women's Convention, Hamilton 1979 depicted Māori and Pacific women at the United Women's Convention at Waikato University, who were challenging the movement on their omission of Māori and Pacific issues.

 Friedlander's photography career lasted over 40 years, during which time she photographed a diverse range of subjects, including famous and ordinary people, and rural and urban landscapes.
 Her work was published in books, magazines and newspapers such as Wine Review, New Zealand Listener and the British Journal of Photography.
 In 2001, a retrospective exhibition of 150 of her photographs from 1957 to 1986 was held at the Auckland Art Gallery, followed by a tour of New Zealand galleries.
 In 2004, she was the subject of a documentary by Shirley Horrocks entitled Marti: the Passionate Eye.
 In 2007, the Arts Foundation of New Zealand launched the Marti Friedlander Photographic Award, presented every two years to an experienced photographer.
 In 2013, Friedlander published an autobiography, Self-Portrait, written with oral historian Hugo Manson.